Join our Regional Access Point (RAP) team serving the north end of Seattle.

 Essential Responsibilities, Duties & Tasks

-15% Facilitate access to additional services from a whole-health perspective, which may include: Housing location, landlord engagement; participate in outreach efforts, develop and maintain partnerships with other community agencies to facilitate referrals, including DSHS/Seattle/King County WorkSource/Medicaid/HEN; varied behavioral and physical health services, etc.
+Community Connection: Facilitate access to additional services from a whole-health perspective, which may include: housing location, landlord engagement; participate in outreach efforts, develop, and maintain partnerships with other community agencies to facilitate referrals, including DSHS/Seattle/King County WorkSource/Medicaid/HEN; varied behavioral and physical health services, etc.

 The duties listed above are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.Full Job Description